 We all have responsibilities for the safety of others we are sharing space with.
 It’s important not to startle other users – walkers, horse riders or other cyclists for example.
-The tranquillity of the Byways is something people value greatly, and all users need to respect this.
+The tranquillity of the Byway is something people value greatly, and all users need to respect this.

 A CODE OF CONDUCT FOR CYCLISTS

-Cyclists can be the fastest movers on the Byways, so it’s important to keep cycling speed under control.
+Cyclists can be the fastest movers on the Byway, so it’s important to keep cycling speed under control.
 Remember that they are for sharing, not necessarily for speeding, though you may wish to travel quickly, train for fitness or record personal best times, please ride with consideration for others users.